earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/in-class/2017-04-19-social-media-04-twitter-data-boulder-flood-r.md

 ## Imported 18821 records.
 Simplifying...
 ```

 The structure of these data is complex.
-In this lesson you will just look at a
+In this lesson you will only work
-few parts of the data.
+with the tweet text data even though there is much more information that you
+could analyze.

+First, create a new dataframe that contains:

+* The date,
+* The twitter handle (username) and
+* The tweet text

+for each tweet in the imported json file.

 ```r